 This is a relatively simple approach, where complete data from source MySQL table is extracted and migrated to BigQuery.
 If the target table already exists, drop it and create a new table ( Or delete complete data and insert newly extracted data).

-Full Dump and Load is the only option for first time load even if incremental load approach is used for recurring loads.
+Full Dump and Load is the only option for first time load even if the incremental load approach is used for recurring loads.
 For relatively small tables, full load approach can be followed even for further recurring loads.

 As shown in the diagram, high-level steps to be followed to replicate MySQL to BigQuery are: